Kodular/Documentation/docs/components/connectivity/web.md

 |:----:|:-------:|
 |number|0|

-The number of milliseconds that a web request will wait for a response before giving up.
-If set to 0, then there is no time limit on how long the request will wait.
+_The number of milliseconds that a web request will wait for a response before giving up.
+If set to 0, then there is no time limit on how long the request will wait._

 ### URL

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web', 'URL')]]